Lucy Qinnuayuak: Personal life

-As a teenager, Qinnuayuak entered an arranged marriage to Tikituk Quinnuayuak, a sculptor and graphic artist.
+As a teenager, Qinnuayuak entered an arranged marriage to Tikituk Qinnuayuak, a sculptor and graphic artist.
 They met in the Nunavik camp of Supyjuak, later moving to Kangia, northeast of Cape Dorset.
 Tikituk carved in caribou antler and wood as a child, later transitioning to stone carving after the arrival of James Houston in Cape Dorset.
 Several of his works were exhibited in the early 1950s, including internationally.
 Lucy welcomed the income from art, particularly during a period when her husband was sent south in 1961 to be treated for tuberculosis.
 After Tikituk's recovery from tuberculosis, the family settled permanently in Cape Dorset.

 Lucy and Tikituk had nine children, five of whom died in childhood.
 They also adopted two children and raised five orphaned children of Tikituk's brother, Niviaqsi.
 Her niece, Kenojuak Ashevak, was also involved in the arts.
 She died on 10 September 1982.